 Another favorite of mine is the story of SunTrust Bank.
 This one goes all the way back to 1919 when the precursor to the modern day Coca-Cola Company was purchased by a group of investors for $25 million.
 They took the company public for $40 per share shortly thereafter.
 SunTrust, or rather its predecessor, the Trust Company of Georgia, acted as the lead underwriter for the stock offering.
 Its fee for this service came to around $110,000 in 1919 terms.

 What followed next is now one of the most famous examples of long-term investing.
 Rather than settle the fee in cash the bank chose to accept payment in Coca-Cola shares instead.
 The sheer scale of wealth creation stemming from that decision was extraordinary.
 By 2007 the bank’s Coke shares were worth around two billion dollars against an initial book cost of just $110,000.
-Even after ninety years of inflation the real terms wealth creation is equivalent to turning one dollar into over a thousand.
+Even after ninety years of inflation the real terms wealth creation is equivalent to turning one dollar into over one thousand dollars.
 The compounding was so crazy that by 2007 SunTrust was receiving ten times its initial investment in quarterly dividend payments after adjusting for inflation.